KRFOSS/kali-docs/development/live-build-a-custom-kali-iso/index.md

 $
 ```

-With that change made, the script should like (look?) as follows:
+With the above change made, `build.sh` should look similar:

 ```console
 $ cat build.sh